arporter/habakkuk/docs/getting_going.rst

 Dependencies
 ------------

-Habakkuk is written in python and so needs python to be installed on the target machine.
-It requires the fparser and numpy packages.
+Habakkuk is written in Python and so needs Python (either 2.7 or 3.6+) to be installed on the target machine.
+It also requires the (Python) fparser and six packages.
 In order to run the test suite you will require py.test.

 Installation
 ------------